loveencounterflow/FLOWMATIC/README.md

 term:22     T       °powerlight:on            ∎
 ```

-There's yet another problem apparent: in the chain `°plug:inserted and °powerbutton:pressed =>
+There's yet another problem apparent: in the chain `°plug:inserted ∧ °powerbutton:pressed =>
-°powerlight^on and °bell^chime`, no mention of time or rising vs. falling flanks is made; therefore, if we
+°powerlight^on ∧ °bell^chime`, no mention of time or rising vs. falling flanks is made; therefore, if we
 interpreted the phrase as being *timeless*, then the `°bell` should be `^chime`ing all the time.
 This is
 probably not what the customer wants, an oven that rings all the time when being in use.